Progress Singapore Party: Employment of foreign manpower

-Tan Cheng Bock has promised to call for the review of the India–Singapore Comprehensive Economic Cooperation Agreement (CECA), one of the terms which allow the free movement of Indian professionals in 127 sectors to enter and work in Singapore.
+Tan Cheng Bock and the party has called for a review of the India–Singapore Comprehensive Economic Cooperation Agreement (CECA).
+It argued that the agreement’s provisions relating to the movement of professionals, one of the terms allowing the free movement of Indian professionals in 127 sectors to enter and work in Singapore, should be reassessed to ensure that employment opportunities for Singaporeans are prioritised.
+The party stated that concerns over CECA have been raised by some Singaporean professionals, managers, executives and technicians (PMETs) regarding job security and labour market competition.
+It also called on the government to publish an assessment of CECA’s impact, including information on its economic benefits to Singapore, the number of Indian professionals working in Singapore under the agreement, and the number of Singaporeans employed in India.

-He said that there is a need to ensure job priority for Singaporeans and CECA has brought a lot of unhappiness among Singaporean professionals, managers, executives and technicians (PMETs) who feel vulnerable in their jobs.
-He calls for the government to publish a balance sheet for CECA, to show how Singapore and Singaporeans have benefited from this agreement, how many local jobs have gone to Indian professionals and how many Singaporeans have gone to India.

 According to the PSP's manifesto published for the 2020 Singaporean General Election, the PSP wishes to introduce a quota for the number of Employment Passes and to lower the quota for the number of S-Passes and Work Permits.
 The manifesto also states that the dependence on foreign labour in Singapore has caused problems such as congestion, social strains and depressed wages.
 By curbing what the PSP describes as the easy supply of foreign manpower, they hope to encourage employers to invest in equipment or processes for higher productivity.

+In 2025, the PSP continued to advocate on this front, suggesting a recalibration of Singapore's foreign manpower policies rather than a reduction in Singapore's openness to global talent.
+It proposed the introduction of a monthly Employment Pass levy of S$1,200, the refinement of Employment Pass quotas, and the publication of more detailed labour statistics broken down by citizenship status to better monitor underemployment among Singaporeans.
+The party argued that such measures would strengthen the Singaporean core while preserving access to foreign expertise where necessary.

 Protection from Online Falsehoods and Manipulation Act (POFMA)

-PSP issued a statement on POFMA, stating that the POFMA does not measure up to standards of transparency and accountability and when news involved the government, it also fails the standard of independence.
+PSP issued a statement on POFMA, stating that the POFMA does not measure up to standards of transparency and accountability.
 The party views that POFMA should be the prerogative of the Courts of Singapore.
 The PSP's manifesto released for the 2020 Singaporean General Election states that POFMA should be reviewed.

+This call was reiterated in the 2025 manifesto, when they argued that aspects of the law should be reassessed to strengthen checks and balances and to address concerns regarding executive discretion.

 Central Provident Fund

-The PSP wants Medishield Life premiums to be paid for by the Government.
+The PSP proposed that Medishield Life premiums should be paid for by the Government.
 They are currently paid for using Medisave.

 Small and medium enterprises

-The PSP wants to provide assistance to local SMEs by giving them priority in public sector procurements, investing in local SMEs and encouraging cooperation amongst them, direct support to them to restructure their businesses and expand overseas, and reducing business costs for them.
+The PSP proposed measures to support local small and medium-sized enterprises (SMEs), including giving them greater priority in public sector procurement, facilitating investment in local SMEs, encouraging collaboration among businesses, providing support for business restructuring and overseas expansion, and reducing operating costs.